MicrosoftDocs/win32/desktop-src/SecAuthN/header-file-for-sspi-client-and-server.md

 ---
-Description: 'The following header file should be included with both the client and the server SSPI samples as SspiExample.h.
-It declares functions that handle communication with the security package.' ms.assetid: '358c2cd6-674b-4d70-9657-800b0d1b2fe7'
+Description: The following header file should be included with both the client and the server SSPI samples as SspiExample.h.
+It declares functions that handle communication with the security package. ms.assetid: 358c2cd6-674b-4d70-9657-800b0d1b2fe7
-title: Header File for SSPI Client and Server
+title: Header File for SSPI Client and Server ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Header File for SSPI Client and Server